krbnite/krbnite.github.io/_posts/2018-10-17-Navigating-the-NoSQL-Landscape.md

 # In-Memory (or Cache) Databases

+I see "In-Memory" listed as a NoSQL class every so often.
+Maybe it is!
+Though to me it seems more like a database/datastore feature feature than its own category.
+For example, Redis is considered to be an in-memory database, but you will also see it referred to as a KV store.
+In fact, it's both!
+One adjective ("in-memory") refers to how the technology is operationalized (where it lives), while the other adjective ("key-value") refers to its data structure.
+(Elsewhere in these notes, I cover a similar classification issue with Redshift: is it column-oriented or relational?
+Both!)

 Notes on "Amazon ElastiCache" from AWS Database Week: NoSQL & Graph Databases (Oct 17, 2018):
 * internet-scale (global) apps need low latency (milli- to micro-seconds) and high concurrency (1M+ users)
 - can require high volume storage (TB, PB, EB), high request rate (M/s), access from various sources (mobile, IoT, devices), etc, etc